Correlations of the Riemann zeta function: Preliminary tools and notation

 The proof of Theorem \ref{thm:main} is based on the following partition of $[T,2T]$: Given a subset $A$ of $[m] := \{1,\ldots, m\}$ define

 Then we can decompose $[T,2T]$ into the disjoint union

 In section \ref{sec:GoodShifts}, we will handle the integral over the set $\G_{[m]}$ where all of the shifts $t + \a_k$ are good.
 In section \ref{sec:BadShifts}, we will handle the cases where some of the shifts $t + \a_k$ are bad.
 We will have to further partition the sets $\G_A$ with $A\subsetneq [m]$ according to which of the sets $\B_j$ the bad shifts $t + \a_k$ lie in.
-There are really no additional new ideas in this section, however, and the difficulty here mostly comes from the need for rather messy notation.